Jonniebarnsley/Pyrenees/README.md

 ## Data

-To download tas and pr data for the historical, rcp26 and rcp85 experiments, simply type:
+To download tas and pr data for the historical, rcp26 and rcp85 experiments, simply enter:

-        $ python ESGF_download.py
+        $ python download.py

 Or, to access different datasets, follow the instructions in Notebooks/ESGF_download_tutorial.ipynb to customise your download.